filiph/flutter-maps-samples/README.md

 1. Download the samples by cloning this repository
 2. Open the project in your IDE
-3. The demo app requires that you add your own Google Maps API key.
+3. The sample app requires that you add your own Google Maps API key into `app/src/main/AndroidManifest.xml`, `ios/Runner/AppDelegate.swift` and `web/index.html`.
    See [Get Started](https://developers.google.com/maps/get-started)
    docs for more instructions.